philipp-r/bugtracker/API.md

 Then create a new group named `bbapi` if it not exists yet.
 Give the group "bbapi" permission for every project you want to use with API and for *New issue*.

-Create a new user with password and add him to group "bbapi".
-This user can now use the API but he cannot login.